- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Seizures due to brain dysfunction;

-- Increased risk of cerebral palsy and developmental delays.
+- Increased risk of CP and developmental delays.

 HIE often requires lifelong medical care, therapy, and specialized education.